Ales – U.S. Open Beer Championship Categories

 Clarity: Chill haze is acceptable.
 These beers are often bottle conditioned so slight yeast haze is acceptable.

-Perceived Malt Aroma & Flavor: These beers are characterized by a toasted malt aroma along with a slight malt sweetness and/or toasted malt flavor.
+Perceived Malt Aroma & Flavor: These beers are characterized by a toasted malt aroma and flavor, and a slight malt sweetness.

 Perceived Hop Aroma & Flavor: Low to medium from noble-type hops